 LibreOffice UI is code named MUFFIN, an acronym for My User-Friendly & Flexible INterface.
 A background document explaining the UI concept is available here: http://tdf.io/muffinback.

 Availability and enterprise deployments

-LibreOffice 5.2 “fresh” and LibreOffice 5.1.5 “still” are immediately available from the following link: http://www.libreoffice.org/download/.
-LibreOffice users, free software advocates and all community members can support The Document Foundation with a donation at http://donate.libreoffice.org.
+LibreOffice 5.3 is immediately available from the following link: http://www.libreoffice.org/download/.
+LibreOffice users, free software advocates, and all community members can support The Document Foundation with a donation at http://donate.libreoffice.org.

 Press Kit and Screenshots

-The press kit, with press release, infographic, and backgrounds, can be downloaded from: http://tdf.io/lo52presskit.
-Linux based screenshots can be downloaded from: http://tdf.io/lo52screenshots.
+The press kit, with background documents and high-resolution images, can be downloaded from http://tdf.io/lo53presskit.
+Screenshots can be downloaded from http://tdf.io/lo53screenshots.